Trump faces 'uncomfortable conversations' with world leaders at summit

 Trump has repeatedly called allegations of collusion with Russia "fake news" pushed by the media and Democrats.

-But that he's headed to Poland first could assuage onlookers waiting to see if he follows through on promises for a warmer relationship with Moscow.
+But his decision to head to Poland first could assuage onlookers waiting to see if he follows through on promises for a warmer relationship with Moscow.
 The Poland stop signals that, despite Trump's stated desire to better ties with Russia, the president is following a similar line as his predecessors and reaffirming the U.S. commitment to NATO and Europe.

 That's exactly what allies like Poland want.